mciantar/tzsp-proxy/README.md

 ## Solution
 This scripts resolves the problem but acting as a listener for TZSP, decapsulates them, and forwards them to the listening promiscious interface.

+## Use Case
+This script can be used with applications like Zeek, Surricata, Snort, or other platforms that use such tools like Security Onion.

 ## Warranty
 This script is provided as is without warranty.
 In some cases, the script can crash and I have not investigated this further, so I have a watchdog script to monitor and restart it accordingly.